Skip to main content

 Module description

-This module offers foundational knowledge and key debates within feminist international relations and security studies through a discussion of pioneering and internationally recognised feminist books.
-Students will become more familiar with feminist thinking on imperialism, sexism, militarism, and racism as they relate to concerns of global security and war through a detailed exploration of these books and how the arguments carried out over a number of chapters, have influenced contemporary scholarship.
+This module offers foundational knowledge and key debates within Feminist International Relations (IR) and feminist Security Studies (FSS) through an engagement with pioneering and internationally recognised books.
+By exploring feminist topics of war and security through books, students will become familiar with feminist thinking on issues that may include imperialism, sexism, militarism, and racism as they relate to concerns of global security.
+Methodological, students will trace core arguments presented in books, as they are carried out over several chapters, and learn how classic and contemporary books have influenced feminist scholarship.

-Each book will be discussed over two weeks.
-Chapters read will be brought into conversation with contemporary journal articles and other academic artefacts to show the history and legacies of feminist thinking in contemporary studies of international relations and war.
+The module will cover 5 books in total.
+Key chapters in each book will be brought into conversation with contemporary debates and academic artefacts to show the history and legacies of feminist thinking in contemporary studies of international relations and war.
+Individual books will be discussed over two weeks, with lectures giving context to the individual books and seminars as a space for students to engage more deeply in the various discussions.

 Assessment details